mgdm/Mosquitto-PHP/README.md

 certificate must be signed with one of these certificates) using cafile.
 If the server you are connecting to requires clients to provide a certificate, define certfile and keyfile with your client certificate and private key.
-If your private key is encrypted, provide a password callback function or you will have to enter the password at the command line.
+If your private key is encrypted, provide the password as the fourth parameter, or you will have to enter the password at the command line.

 | Parameter | Type | Description |
 | --- | --- | ---- |